Planning and preparing ahead of a winter storm

 Ice can mean big headaches for the power companies and their customers.

-“Our biggest concern is going to be ice,” Kolbeck said.
-“If we get quarter inch to a half-inch of ice built up on powerlines, it’s going to cause some issues.”
+“Our biggest concern is going to be the ice,” Kolbeck said.
+“If we get quarter-inch to a half-inch of ice built up on powerlines, it’s going to cause some issues.”

 “I think our number-one message is always stay away from downed power lines,” Vugteveen said.
 “If you see a downed power line, you should always assume that it’s energized.
 Stay away.”